ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 The following table shows information for a standalone vSRX VM.

-Network Adapter|Interface Name in Junos OS
+Network adapter|Interface name in Junos OS
 ---|---
 1|fxp0
 2|ge-0/0/0